Workplace communication is complex! Do you know how to master it?

-Remember, as a CEO; you’re the one that is responsible for the overall communication style that is prominent and tolerated at your company.
-There are steps you can take to ensure that you’re handling the conversation appropriately, and are also that you’re steering it in the right direction.
-Your job is to be the source of stillness and reason in the room
+Remember, as a CEO, you’re responsible for the overall communication style that is prominent and tolerated at your company.
+There are steps you can take to ensure that you’re handling the conversation appropriately and steering it in the right direction.
+Your job is to be the source of stillness and reason in the room.

 Check-in with yourself!
-Harness the energy inside yourself and recognize if you’re upset or worried about something else that might upset this separate conversation more.
+Harness the energy inside yourself and recognize if you’re upset or worried about something else that might upset this specific conversation.
 Can you easily change perspectives during the conversation?

 Check on your timing and environment.
-Know if they’re open to communication dependent on how you provide it through speaking, email, phone, etc. You also want to make sure it is during the right time, at the right place before diving into it.
+Know whether they’re open to the communication method you’re using: in-person, email, phone, etc. You also want to make sure it is taking place during the right time and in the right setting before diving into it.

 Consent!
-Make sure you have consent to have a conversation, give and have feedback heard.
-You want to work in the right conditions and having consent is important.
+Make sure you have consent to have a conversation, give feedback, and receive feedback.
+You want to work in the right conditions, and having consent is important.

-Here are some helpful phrases to start the conversations:
+Here are some helpful phrases to start the conversation:

 Are you open to talking about this right now?